Microsoft Defender for Endpoint series – Onboard Defender for Endpoint – Part3

 Part3 of the Microsoft Defender for Endpoint series is completed – focussed on the initial Defender for Endpoint onboard.
 Stay tuned for the next parts; where more in-depth knowledge and experience will be shared around Defender for Endpoint focussing on all the components and additional settings.

-Next time some smaller sub-parts focussing on the initial deployment for:
+Next, in the upcoming blogs – sub-parts focussing on the initial deployment for:

-- Onboarded using Defender for Cloud integration
+- Onboarded using Defender for Cloud/ Defender for Server integration

 - Microsoft Endpoint Configuration Manager

-- Microsoft Endpoint Manager
+- Microsoft Endpoint Manager/ Intune

 - Group Policy